-In 2013, Congress removed the unconstitutional advertising provisions in Section 503A when it passed the Drug Quality and Security Act of 2013 (DQSA), Title I (The Compounding Quality Act).
-The DQSA also created "outsourcing facilities" under Section 503B of the FDCA, which are drug compounders that voluntarily register with FDA and may produce compounded formulations for office use (at least one of which must be sterile), but must comply with FDA's GMP regulations and other requirements set forth in Section 503B.
-Section 503B outsourcing facilities may also only compound from bulk substances if the product is on FDA's drug shortage list, or the substance is on FDA's Section 503B list of bulk substances that may be used in compounding (i.e., the Section 503B bulk substances list 1).
+In 2013, Congress removed the unconstitutional advertising provisions in Section 503A when it passed the Drug Quality and Security Act of 2013 (DQSA), Title I (The Compounding Quality Act), rendering Section 503A enforceable in all states.
+The DQSA also created "outsourcing facilities" under Section 503B of the FDCA, which are drug compounders that voluntarily register with FDA and may produce compounded formulations for office use (at least one of which must be sterile), but must comply with FDA's cGMP regulations and other requirements set forth in Section 503B.
+Section 503B outsourcing facilities may also only compound from bulk substances if the product is on FDA's drug shortage list, or the substance is on FDA's Section 503B interim and final 2013 list of bulk substances that may be used in compounding (i.e., the Section 503B bulk substances that may be used in compounding, nor has it been nominated for its inclusion.

-While the FDA has been aggressively enforcing Section 503A since its re-enactment, compounders may still compound "near copies" (but not "essentially copies") of approved drug products, under Section 503A, so long as the prescriber makes a change to the compounded formulation that produces for that patient a significant difference between the commercially available drug and the compounded version.
-Compounders may also copy commercially available products if they do not do so in "regular or inordinate amounts."
+While the FDA has been enforcing Section 503A since its re-enactment, compounders may still compound "near copies" (but not "essentially copies") of approved drug products, under Section 503A, so long as the prescriber makes a change to the compounded formulation that produces for that patient a significant difference between the commercially available drug and the compounded version.
+Section 503A compounders may also copy commercially available products if they do not do so in "regular or inordinate amounts."
 In January 2018, FDA published a Final Guidance document titled, "Compounded Drug Products That Are Essentially Copies of a Commercially Available Drug Product Under Section 503A of the Federal Food, Drug, and Cosmetic Act."
-This Final Guidance sets forth FDA's enforcement policy concerning those compounders that make essentially copies of a commercially available a fung products.
-FDA has defined the term "regular or inordinate" in the Final Guidance to mean: "a drug product that is essentially a copy of a commercially available drug products.
-FDA has defined the term "regular or inordinate amounts if it is compounded more frequently than needed to address unanticipated, emergency circumstances, or in more than the small quantities needed to address unanticipated, emergency circumstances."
+This Final Guidance sets forth FDA's enforcement policy concerning those compounders that make essentially copies of commercially available drug products.
+FDA has defined the term "regular or inordinate" in the Final Guidance to mean: "a drug product that is essentially a copy of a commercially available drug product is compounded regularly or in inordinate amounts if it is compounded more frequently than needed to address unanticipated, emergency circumstances, or in more than the small quantities needed to address unanticipated, emergency circumstances."
 FDA has further stated it will not take enforcement action, considering all the facts and circumstances, against a compounder that compounds less than four "essentially copies" of a commercially available drug product in a calendar month.

-FYCOMPA® is the first and only AED that targets a specific receptor in the brain called "AMPA".
+FYCOMPA[®] is the first and only AED that targets a specific receptor in the brain called "AMPA".
 The receptor plays a role in allowing seizures to occur.
 Seizures have historically been treated with benzodiazepines such as clonazepam (Klonopin) and lorazepam (Ativan), GABA inhibitors such as gabapentin (Neurontin), phenobarbital (Luminal), and pregabalin (Lyrica), and sodium channel blockers such as carbamazepine (Tegretol) and lacosamide (Vimpat).
 Additionally, surgical options such as deep brain stimulation have been used in patients who have failed polypharmacy.
 Finally, there are multiple compounds that have been recently approved or are in late-stage development for focal epilepsy.